tsereda/nautilus-template/README.md

    - Message: *"Hello, I am a professor at the University of South Dakota requesting namespace administrator privileges."*

 4. **Namespace Configuration**: PI creates namespace via Portal → 'Namespace Manager'
-   - Namespace must be prefixed with "gp-engine" for grant tracking compliance
+   - Namespace should be prefixed with "gp-engine" for grant tracking compliance
    - PI adds users to the namespace

 5. **Access Verification**: Confirm access via Portal → "Namespace Manager"